aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 type AWSResourceManager interface {
         ...
-+       // DereferenceResource finds if there are any AWSResourceReference fields
++       // ResolveReferences finds if there are any AWSResourceReference fields
 +       // present in the AWSResource passed in the parameters and attempts to resolve
 +       // those reference fields into target field.
 +       // It returns an AWSResource with resolved references, boolean representing
 +       // whether any reference fields were present and an error if the passed
 +       // AWSResource's reference fields cannot be resolved
-+       DereferenceResource(context.Context, client.Reader, AWSResource) (AWSResource, bool, error)
++       ResolveReferences(context.Context, client.Reader, AWSResource) (AWSResource, bool, error)
 }
 ```